 Our Poets and Why They’re Great

-You may have heard on the grapevine that DIY Poets will be heading north in August 2019.
-Here is our Edinburgh Fringe Line Up.
-We present to you 15 poets spread over 7 evenings with a special guest each evening.
-Each poet has their own individual style so expect every evening to be unique with an entertaining variety of perspectives on life, the universe and everything.
-You may also like to take a look at our video showcase.
+You may have heard of DIY Poets Nottingham by reputation, seen one of our performances or simply wish to book one or more of us for your event.
+We are proud too to have presented our very first show at the Edinburgh Fringe 2019.
+Each poet has their own individual style so expect everyone’s performance to be unique with an entertaining variety of perspectives on life, the universe and everything.
+To see more you may also like to take a look at our video showcase.

 Martin Grey is one of Nottingham’s best poets from Guildford, although there isn’t much competition for that.
-A one time slam winner, he has been performing poetry since 2013, including at BBC Edinburgh Fringe Slam, Nottingham Poetry Festival, East Leake Live, Glastonbury and Southwell Folk Festival.
+A one time slam winner, he has been performing poetry since 2013, including at BBC Edinburgh Fringe Slam, Nottingham Poetry Festival, East Leake Live, Glastonbury, Southwell Folk Festival and the 2019 Edinburgh Fringe.
 In 2018 he was named Bard of Southwell.

 He has performed extensively across the Midlands and in Germany, is currently editing his first collection and runs a poetry open mic in Nottingham called Chapter and Verse.